In a Mirror, Darkly: Part II

-Several Tholian ships then create a web over the opening of the dock to prevent Defiant from leaving.
+Tholian ships create a web over the opening of the asteroid dock to prevent Defiant from leaving.
 T'Pol and Tucker restore power to the weapon systems, allowing Defiant to destroy enough enemy vessels to escape the trap.
 They recover 47 survivors from Enterprise, and Tucker is ordered to restore power to the warp drive.
 Sato goes to the captain's quarters and finds Archer perusing the ship's historical records, which includes parallel universe information about Starfleet, the United Federation of Planets, and their service records.
 Archer is surprised to learn his counterpart is an acclaimed and distinguished explorer, diplomat and politician.

 Ensign Kelby is killed trying to repair the warp drive, and the crew discover, from Tholian slaves left on board, that a Gorn named Slar has sabotaged the ship.
 Archer, after hearing voices telling him to achieve more fame and honor, decides to lead an assault team and kills the Gorn.
-Tucker is able to repair the warp drive and the ship then leaves to rendezvous with the ISS Avenger, arriving in time to save it from four rebel spacecraft.
+Tucker is able to repair the warp drive and the ship leaves to rendezvous with the ISS Avenger, arriving in time to save it from four rebel spacecraft.
 Avenger's commanding officer Admiral Black comes aboard for an inspection accompanied by his first officer, Soval.
 After Black refuses Archer's request for captaincy of the new ship, Archer disintegrates him with a phaser pistol.

 Archer gives a speech to the officers of both ships, saying that they should move against Starfleet and the Empire.
 Soval and T'Pol meet, contemplating a future where alien species are respected and treated as equals; they convince Phlox to join their movement and sabotage Defiant.
 As the sole alien allowed to remain on board, he succeeds in disabling the ship's systems.
 Soval, on Avenger, then attacks, but Tucker disables Phlox and restores power.
 Defiant destroys its attacker.
 When Sato and Archer celebrate in the captain's quarters, Archer dies after being poisoned by Sato and we see that Mayweather is now in league with Sato.
 Reaching Earth on the advanced and powerful Defiant, Sato contacts Admiral Gardner, demanding his surrender and declaring herself "Empress Sato".